apache/flink/.github/PULL_REQUEST_TEMPLATE.md

 ----

-# Review Progress <!-- NOTE: DO NOT REMOVE THIS SECTION! -->
+# Review Progress

+**NOTE: THE REVIEW PROGRESS MUST ONLY BE UPDATED BY AN APACHE FLINK COMMITTER!**

 * [ ] 1.
 The contribution is well-described.
 * [ ] 2.
 There is consensus that the contribution should go into to Flink.